sdleffler/luminance-rs/README.md

 # How to dig in?

 `luminance` is written to be fairly simple.
-The documentation is very transparent about what the library does and several articles will appear as the development goes on.
+[The documentation](https://docs.rs/luminance/) is very transparent about what the library does and several articles will appear as the development goes on.
 Keep tuned!
-Online documentation is planned but in the waiting, feel free to generate the documentation on local and browse it with the projects you’re linking `luminance` against! (`cargo doc`).
+Feel free to generate the documentation on local and browse it with the projects you’re linking `luminance` against! (`cargo doc`).